OrbitLabsDAO/jamstack/README.md

 frontmatter : https://markdoc.dev/docs/frontmatter
 API : can pull data from remote sources
-JSON : you can load data into into JSON objects into the api.js and they will be available in an array called content. supports multiple outputs in front matter outputFolder: user,projects will create users/index.html & projects/index.html userful if you are doing Ajax calls to render the data into tables for admins and such
+JSON : you can load data into into JSON objects into the api.js and they will be available in an array called content. supports multiple outputs in front matter outputFolder: user,projects will create users/index.html & projects/index.html useful if you are doing Ajax calls to render the data into tables for admins and such

 ## FRONT MATTER